jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## The Death Star

 We have a beautiful society.
 Our police, education, judicial systems work.
-Laws get passed.
-Public consultantions are done.
+Our legislatures pass laws with public consultantions.
 We have sanitation, health, and electrical infrasture only dreamed about just a few generations ago.
-There's a reason why many people throughout the world rush, chance, and dream of coming to Western Civilization.
+There's a reason why many people throughout the world dream of coming to Western Civilization.

 We simply have a big problem.
 Western Civilization peaked in the Industrial Age, and has not yet changed its ruling philosophy to the Internet Age.
-Without a new philosophy, our politics was managing the computerization of our civilization, with rules of meant for industrialization.
+Without a new philosophy, our politics is managing the computerization of our civilization, with rules of meant for industrialization.
 Hence why, starting in 1970, there was huge explosion of government regulations, corporate rules, political media, and so much more.
-Think of this, government lobbyists didn't even exist in 1969.
+Think of this, business lobbyists didn't even exist in 1969.

-The point is, our huge rulebook of business regulations over commercial planes, insurance contracts over our homes, employment contracts for our workers, are all based on an Industrial Age society.
-None of our rules are seek to be bad.
-They're just so many of them, and they're often so outdated, it's easy for antagonists to use them to resist change.
+The point is, Industrial Age powers want to keep their jobs.
+And that's kill our society's evolution.
+So many jobs inside massive corporations and governmetn bureaucracies are based on dealing with huge government regulations, confusing warranty contracts, managing their workers retirement funds.
+Each person has an incentive to keep adding layers of rules; as they do, they make it easier for antagonists to survive, and harder for protagonists to thrive.

-Our large, confusing, and outdated rulebook is our Death Star.
-It's used by Industrial Age antagonists to prevent us on the frontline to use modern tools to solve our problems.
-Right/Left politics is of no help.
-Thus, our problems keep getting worse.
-You'll some stats of the increase in rules, and the increase in our problems, below.
+The result is a unhappy society.
+Here are some stats of the increase in rules, and the increase in our problems.

 ![GWRegStudies](/img\diagrams\GWRegStudies-PagesPublishedinFederalRegister-6.12.19.png)
 ![US-VMT-per-capita](/img\diagrams\US-VMT-per-capita.png)